Skip to content

 What happens to my data if a SaaS vendor shuts down?

 If a SaaS vendor shuts down, your data may be permanently lost.
-Some vendors provide a data export period (typically 30–90 days), but the exported data is often in proprietary formats that can't be easily imported elsewhere.
+Some vendors provide a data export period (30–90 days in most cases), but the exported data is often in proprietary formats that can't be easily imported elsewhere.
 Integrations, workflows, and configurations are usually lost entirely.
 Customer relationships, loyalty points, transaction histories, all at risk.
-With self-hosted software, this scenario is impossible: your data is on your server, in a standard database (PostgreSQL, SQLite) that you can access directly, back up, and migrate at any time.
+With self-hosted software, the data is already on your server, in a standard database (MySQL, MariaDB or SQLite) that you can read directly, back up, and move at any time.

 Is self-hosted software GDPR-compliant?